minkaotic/front-end-notes/Angular-Notes.md

   - Make changes to the UI (i.e. what data to display on button click)
   - Control the state of the application (for example in an app with functionality to edit and update text: whether or not an item is currently in edit mode)

-- ***Scope*** (maybe the hardest part of Angular to understand) is the part of the application that allows you to manipulate data and make changes to the user interface.
+- ***Scope*** is the part of the application that allows you to manipulate data and make changes to the user interface.
 Every controller, directive and view can have its own scope.

   ![Angular concepts](https://github.com/minkaotic/front-end-notes/blob/master/img/angular-concepts.png)